- Home to DLR

 - An explanation of the importance of keeping the plan administrator informed of addresses of the participants and beneficiaries; and

-- A statement that the general notice does not fully describe COBRA or the plan and that more complete information is available form the plan administrator and in the SPD.
+- A statement that the general notice does not fully describe COBRA or the plan and that more complete information is available from the plan administrator and in the summary plan description (SPD).

-The United States Department of Labor has developed a model general notice single employer group health plans may use to satisfy this requirement.
+The U.S. Department of Labor has developed a model general notice single employer group health plans may use to satisfy this requirement.